 1. Smooth acceleration of the rod tip will keep the loops smooth.

 2. For straight loops, we need to accelerate the line in a straight line.
 The rod tip pulls the line to speed it up, and the line will follow in the direction that the rod tip pulls.
 If the rod tip travels in a straight line, the line will travel in a straight line.

 3. To form the loop, there needs to be a defined deceleration, a defined stop of the rod at the end of each stroke will achieve this.

 4. Keep the line under tension and wait until the line is straight.
 The line needs to be straight and tight before a cast in the other direction is made.
-This means waiting between each false cast.
+This means waiting for the loop to unroll and straighten between each false cast.
 The longer the line you are casting, the longer you must wait.

 Common mistakes to avoid:

-2. Waving the rod.
+3. Waving the rod.
 No acceleration or deceleration, just moving the rod at the same speed.
-Leads to lack of range and open loops.
+Leads to lack of distance and open loops.

-3. Too much, force for a short stroke.
+4. Too much force for a short stroke.
 If you try to use too much force, or hurry up a rod over a too-short stroke, the rod will bend too much and the rod tip will dip too much in the middle of the stroke leading to a concave rod tip path (see tailing loop diagram above).
 This always results in a tailing loop and knots in the leader.
-This usually happens when we try are trying to go for a bit more distance, especially on the presentation cast,
+This usually happens when we try to go for a bit more distance, especially on the presentation cast,

 5. Weak back cast.
 If the back cast is weak, the line will not straighten out behind, leading to a loss of tension, and an ineffective forward cast.
 This is because a lot of the forward cast is used to straighten out the line behind, and there is no weight to pull on.